Teresa Magbanua: World War II

 While not an active fighter during World War II, Magbanua did what she could to resist Japanese forces during the Japanese occupation of the Philippines.
 She sold her personal belongings to purchase food and supplies, which she would then give to the local guerrillas.
-Shortly after the outbreak of the war, her husband Alejandro Balderas died and Magbanua sold her property in Iloilo to help finance the guerrillas.
+Shortly after the outbreak of the war, her husband Alejandro Balderas died, and Magbanua sold her property in Iloilo to help finance the guerrillas.

 Later life and death

-Magbanua moved to Pagadian City, Zamboanga del Sur in Western Mindanao, after the end of World War II and lived there with her sister Maria.
+Magbanua moved to Pagadian in Zamboanga after the end of World War II and lived there with her sister Maria.
 She never remarried after Baldaras' death, and their marriage produced no children.
 Magbanua died on an unknown date in August 1947.
 Her burial was attended only by her close friends; there were no announcements made of her death at the time.

 Legacy

-While not as well known as her brothers, Magbanua was recognized for her courage and service.
+While not as well-known as her brothers, Magbanua was recognized for her courage and service.
 There are streets named after Magbanua in Pototan and Iloilo City.
 Several awards are also given out in her name, including the Gawad Teresa Magbanua Award given to teachers in Davao, and the Teresa Magbanua award for women's and children's rights given to Ilonggos in Iloilo.
 October 13 is officially Teresa Magbanua Day in Pototan; it was first observed in 2006.
-A new Philippine Coast Guard 97-meter vessel was named after her, the BRP Teresa Magbanua.
+A Philippine Coast Guard vessel was named after her, the BRP Teresa Magbanua.